WINE LIBRARY

 BACKGROUND

 Buddy, Blue, Greta, Sammy, Casey, Jackson, Wallace, Beau, Ana, Hank, Tuna, and Sadie.
 Each family dog brings a new layer of comfort and love.
-We’ve extended that love to our Reserve Tempranillo fruit, aged for 18 months.
+We’ve extended that love to our Reserve Tempranillo free-run wine, aged for 18 months.
 Hungarian and American oak barrels add depth and richness to this Arizona Tempranillo from D.A.Ranch Estate Vineyards.

 TASTING NOTES